My mission is to help writers write.

 Since then, I have discovered a talent as an "author advocate": helping other writers find their niche and assisting them in developing the business side of the writing/publishing world.
 As part of my passion for writing and writers, I serve on the advisory counsel for the Center for Women Writers.

 My poems have appeared in various literary journals and magazines, including The Revenant Culture, GERM, Terrible Orange Review, the Running with Water anthology, and my first collection, In the Meantime, was published by Neverland Publishing in 2014.
-My second collection of poetry, First Drafts from the Brewery, will be forthcoming from Unsolicited Press.
+My second collection of poetry, First Drafts from the Brewery, came out in April of 2022 from Unsolicited Press.

 For more about me and what I do, check out this interview with Rich Ehisen.